zAndreyG/BeTheHero/README.md

 # Be The Hero
- Projeto da Semana OmniStack 11
+ Projeto desenvolvido durante da Semana OmniStack 11 em conjunto com a Rocketseat.